-The Company's cash at September 30, 2023 was approximately \$4.3 million compared to approximately \$4.6 million at September 30, 2022, a decrease of approximately \$300,000.
-Net cash provided by operations was approximately \$26.0 million for the year ended September 30, 2023, as compared to net cash provided by operations of approximately \$6.4 million for the same period in 2022.
-The increase is primarily due to a reduction in purchases of inventory, a reduction in income taxes receivable, as well as an increase in accrued liabilities during the period.
-For the year ended September 30, 2022, the Company has reclassified approximately \$8.2 million from operating activities in its consolidated statement of cash flows for the period, which relates to proceeds received from a failed sales and leaseback transaction as part of the Kinetic acquisition.
-The reclassification decreased fiscal year 2022 cash generated from operating activities from \$14.6 million as previously reported to \$6.4 million as adjusted.
+The Company's cash at September 30, 2024 was approximately \$4.6 million compared to approximately \$4.3 million at September 30, 2023, an increase of approximately \$300,000.
+Net cash provided by operations was approximately \$20.6 million for the year ended September 30, 2024, as compared to net cash provided by operations of approximately \$26.0 million for the same period in 2023.
+The decrease was primarily due to an increase in net loss, reduction in purchases of inventory, increases in depreciation and amortization and the amortization of right-of-use assets, as well as a decrease in accrued liabilities during the period.